 From your Event's Registration page, click Tickets, then click Publish in the top right corner of the screen.
 In the modal that appears, click Publish Registration.
 Yep, it's that easy.

 Now that you've published Registration for your Event, you can access the following menus for deeper Webex Events Registration customization.

 Checkout forms let you customize what optional or required questions an attendee answers when checking out.
-Build a single form for everyone, or customize multiple forms for different audiences.
+Build a single form for everyone, or customize multiple forms for different tickets and audiences.
 No matter which you choose, follow-up questions let you tailor each form's questions further so people only answer what's relevant to them.

 Our Create Checkout Forms article has complete details about setting up checkout forms, and our guide to creating questions has an overview of available question types and instructions on question setup and management.

 Widgets - Embed a linked button or a ticket widget in an external website.
 Learn more in our article about using Registration widgets.

 Promo Codes - Use discount codes to give discounts or special offers to specific registrants, or use access codes to provide access to hidden ticket options. 🤫 Read our Create Registration Promo Codes article to learn more.

 Emails - Keeping in contact with your registrants after they sign up is crucial if you need to make changes to your event, or if you simply want to share exciting event details with your attendees.
 Our Create and Send Registration Emails article has more information about how to use Emails.